-Ticks are arachnids that survive by feeding on blood.
-There are around 850 species, according to the National Institutes of Health (NIH), ranging in size from nearly invisible to the size of a pencil eraser.
+There are around 850 species of ticks worldwide, according to researchers in the department of entomology at the University of California, Davis.
+These critters range in size from nearly invisible to the size of a pencil eraser.

 Ticks are most common in humid climates, and are usually found in scrubby or grassy places where animal hosts are likely to pass by.
 Contrary to popular belief, they can't leap from a blade of grass onto a host's skin; rather, they hang on to the plant with their rear legs and hold their front legs aloft, waiting for something to brush by so they can grab on.
-This behavior is called "questing."
+This behavior is called "questing," according to the CDC.

 Many ticks won't bite right away, instead preferring to search for a spot with thin skin.
 They like warmth, and often head for places like the groin, armpit or hair, according to the NIH.
 For this reason, it's a good idea to check yourself for ticks as soon as you get indoors (or even periodically while you're outside), so you can brush off any that haven't yet latched on.

 It's no fun to cover up when the sun is hot, but long sleeves and long pants are good protection against ticks.
 The insecticide permethrin can be sprayed on clothing or gear (not on the skin), and kills ticks on contact, according to the New York Department of Health.
 (Some outdoor clothes come pre-treated with permethrin.)
 Deet is also an effective repellant.
 As a bonus, both of these chemicals keep mosquitoes away, too.

 Check yourself and any pets for ticks after coming in from outdoors, particularly if you've been in woody or grassy areas.
 If you do find a tick attached to your skin, use fine-tipped tweezers and grab the arachnid as close to the skin as possible.
 Pull upward evenly and steadily.
 The goal is to remove the tick whole, without breaking its mouthparts off in your skin.